open-energy-transition/form-energy-storage/documentation/11-baseline.rst

 Configuration changes made:

-* This analysis includes the transport and heating sectors, while excluding biomass, agriculture, and industry.
+* This analysis includes the power, transport and heating sectors.
+* This analysis excludes biomass, agriculture, and industry sectors.
 * The availability of battery electric vehicles (BEV) for demand-side management is reduced from 50% to 20%.
 * The charging rate for BEVs is reduced from 1.1% to 0.7%.
 * The predicted share of land electric vehicles is reduced from 45% to 30% by 2035.